 - Divide batter between the two prepared pans.
 Pour into each cake pan.

 - Bake for 28 minutes or until a toothpick inserted into the cake comes out clean.
 The center of the cake ought to bounce back when lightly touched.

 - Let the cake cool in the pans for 10 minutes, then remove and place onto wire racks to cool completely.

 - Use a spatula to frost with coffee buttercream when completely cooled.

 How to Make the Coffee Buttercream Icing

-- Dissolve one packet of Death Wish instant coffee powder in 3 Tbsp of very hot water.
+- Dissolve one packet of Death Wish Dark Roast Instant Coffee in 3 tablespoons of very hot water.
 Let the mixture cool completely.